MikShel/citrix_podio_test_task/README.md

 citrix_podio_test_task
 ======================

-Test task for Citrix team in denmark
+Test task for Podio team in denmark

 How to run tests